dragonexpert/recentthreads/README.md

 {$lastpostdate} - This uses the default date format on the last post.
 {$lastposttime} - This uses the default time format on the last post.

-These variables exist if you have the setting to show thrad creation date on:
+These variables exist if you have the setting to show thread creation date on:
 {$create_date} - Shows the date a thread was created.
 {$create_time} - Shows the time a thread was created.
-{$crate_string} - Created on {$create_date} at {$create_time}.
+{$create_string} - Created on {$create_date} at {$create_time}.
 This variable is defined in inc/languages/english/recentthreads.lang.php.

 Additional Variables:
 {$folder} - What class the thread should be.